ioBroker/adapter-dev/README.md

 #### Translate with Google Translate Credentials

-If you wish to use the Google Translate V3 API, you can set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to point to a credentials file, so the translations can use larger quota for translations (which may result in costs).
+If you wish to use the Google Translate V3 API, you can set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to point to a credential file, so the translations can use larger quota for translations (which may result in costs).

 The file can be generated on the Google Cloud Platform by creating a Service Account for Google Translate V3.
 See [here](https://cloud.google.com/translate/docs/setup) for additional information.
 The expected format looks something like this: